Also on this page:

 How to Apply: Mail an Initial Eligibility Application Form to your chosen college along with transcripts and a copy of your ACT score.
 You must maintain a 3.0 in college to keep your funding.

 Summary: Agree to see patients with Medicaid or take part in the Dakota Smiles Mobile Dental Program for children, and have $40,000 to $100,000 in student loans wiped clean.

 Eligibility: South Dakota-based dentists with student loans are eligible, provided they have no conflicting service obligations.
 Candidates are chosen based on the strength of their applications, with applicants who practice in critical need areas getting an edge.

 How to Apply: Mail an application to Delta Dental of South Dakota Foundation along with loan documents, personal essays, dental school transcripts and two letters of recommendation.
 Shoot for one of three application deadlines: May 1st, September 1st or November 1st.

 Summary: The six public state universities make specific programs available at three university centers in South Dakota, which provide hybrid in-person and online instruction.
-The price tag for this instruction is 50 percent less for military members.
+The price tag for this instruction is 50% less for military members.